ncrevois/mlproject1/README.md

 ## End to end ML project

 Goal:
-- Train a ML model to predict student's performance (test scores) using features like gender, ethnicity, parental level of education, lunch and test preparation course.
+- Train an ML model to predict student's performance (test scores) using features like gender, ethnicity, parental level of education, lunch and test preparation course.
 - Work on an end to end ML project:
     - data ingestion
     - feature engineering